SriHemaN/Workshop-/README.md

 ### 2. What is VSD-IAT, YOSYS OPEN SYNTHESIS SUITE, SKY130 TECHNOLOGY, iVerilog SIMULATOR and GTKwave?

 #### VSD-IAT
-  VLSI System Design-Intelligent Assessment Technology is a training platform designed by VLSI system Design which is best suited for the design requirements.
-It developed         for providing automated & Self-paced Learning experience from IC to device physics.
+  **VLSI System Design-Intelligent Assessment Technology** is a training platform designed by VLSI system Design which is best suited for the design requirements.
+It developed         for **providing automated & Self-paced Learning experience from IC to device physics**.

 #### YOSYS OPEN SYNTHESIS SUITE
-  Yosys is the synthesizer tool used for converting the RTL to netlist.
-It is a free software licensed under ISC License.
-It processes any Synthesizable Verilog - 2005 design.
+  **Yosys** is the synthesizer tool used for **converting the RTL to netlist**.
+It is a free software licensed under **ISC License**.
+It processes any **Synthesizable Verilog - 2005 design**.
 It is controlled using synthesis scripts.

 #### SKY130 TECHNOLOGY
-  SKY130 is a 180nm-130nm hybrid technology which was developed by Cypress Semiconductor.
-SKY130 is available now as a foundary technology through SkyWater technology Foundry.
+  **SKY130 is a 180nm-130nm hybrid technology** which was developed by Cypress Semiconductor.
+SKY130 is available now as a **foundry technology** through SKYWater technology Foundry.
-  SkyWater Open Source PDK is a Collabration between Google and SkyWater Technology Foundary to provide a Open Source Process Design Kit
+  **SkyWater Open Source PDK** is a Collaboration between Google and SkyWater Technology Foundary to provide a **Open Source Process Design Kit**.

 #### iVerilog SIMULATOR
-  Icarus Verilog or iVerilog is an open source simulator tool available for Linux, Windows and Mac OS X which is released under the GNU, General Public License.
+  **Icarus Verilog or iVerilog** is an open source simulator tool available for Linux, Windows and Mac OS X which is released under the GNU, General Public License.
-  Iverilog is nothing but the implementation of the verilog hardware description language.
+  Iverilog is nothing but the **implementation of the verilog hardware description language**.

 #### GTKWave
-  GTK is a VCD waveform viewer which is based on the GTK library.
+  **GTK is a VCD waveform viewer which is based on the GTK library**.
 It supports VCD and LXT formats for signal dumps withrespect to iVerilog, it is used to view the simulated       output of the verilog code.